nigelm/html-scrubber/README.md

 a callback.
 Values longer than 1 char are treated as regexps.
-The callback is called with the following arguments: the current object, tag name, attribute name, and attribute value; the callback should return an empty list to drop the attribute, C<undef> to keep it without a value, or a new scalar value.
+The callback is called with the following arguments: the current object, tag name, attribute name, and attribute value; the callback should return an empty list to drop the attribute, `undef` to keep it without a value, or a new scalar value.

-=head2 default
+## default

     print "default is ", $p->default();
     $p->default(1);      # allow tags by default